-More than 480,000 people have fled Rakhine State in Myanmar in the last weeks, arriving in Cox’s Bazar, Bangladesh in desperate conditions.
-To help saves lives and reduce suffering among those affected by the conflict, both in Myanmar and Bangladesh, the H&M Foundation is donating 200,000 USD to the Red Cross relief effort.
+Since August 2017, more than 600,000 people fled Rakhine in Myanmar, arriving in Cox’s Bazar, Bangladesh in desperate condition.
+To help saves lives and reduce suffering among those affected by the conflict, in both Myanmar and Bangladesh, the H&M Foundation donated $200,000 to the Red Cross.
+Learn more.
 Learn more.

-In addition to the human tragedy that follows in the wake of South Asia’s worst flooding in years, Save the Children warns that children’s education and long-term well-being is also put at risk.
-H&M foundation has donated important support to Save the Children’s work in India and Bangladesh where 1.3 million children are currently out of school.
+In addition to the human tragedy that followed in the wake of South Asia’s worst flooding in years, Save the Children warned that children’s education and long-term well-being also is at risk.
+H&M Foundation donated $200,000 to Save the Children’s work in India and Bangladesh where 1.3 million children are currently out of school.
 Learn more.

 In response to the heavy rains in Peru, the H&M Foundation donated $100,000 in April 2017, to support people who have been affected by the extreme weather and help them to rebuild their lives.
 The immediate response efforts will focus on water, sanitation and hygiene.
 Learn more.

 In December 2015, April 2016 and March 2017, the H&M Foundation made donations, totalling $600,000, to support Save the Children in their emergency relief efforts in Ethiopia during the current drought crisis.
 The support from the H&M Foundation has been directed towards food and nutrition, clean water, sanitation and hygiene as well as basic education to children in affected areas.
 Learn more.

 In September 2015, the H&M Foundation donated $500,000 to support UNHCR in their response to the refugee crisis, offering refugees from countries such as Syria, Iraq, Afghanistan, Somalia and Sudan food, medical care, shelter, migration services and special support to children.
 Learn more.